 Not sure why your goods are stuck in customs?
 We have some suggestions.
 For help resolving customs clearance issues, ask about our professional solutions.

 Mouse & Bear regularly receives calls from companies around the world that have unexpectedly had goods held or seized by Customs.
-The reason Customs have rejected their import is often not clear, and they are at a loss as to what to do or how to get their goods released and cleared through the local processes.
+The reason their shipment has got stuck in Customs is often not clear, but the rejection of the import has to be resolved.
+Unfortunately, many companies aren't sure what to do or how to get their goods released and cleared through the local processes.

 One thing, however, is certain: having a shipment held up in a complex Customs situation can cause severe disruption to your customers’ buying experience, damaging your reputation and incurring extra costs and lost revenue.

 Top reasons why your equipment has been rejected by a Customs authority

 Inaccurate paperwork is often the reason Customs have put your import on hold, or even confiscated the goods.
 It’s important that the paperwork that ships with the consignment contains everything Customs departments need to know about the goods in order to avoid customs clearance issues.
 A CI should contain the following: